How to Deadhead Hydrangeas (5 Simple Steps)

 - The spent flowers take away more than they bring to the garden.

 The timeframe of when you need to cut the deadheads may vary depending on the type of hydrangea you’re growing.
-We have a limelight hydrangea with gorgeous pale lime-colored blossoms that are blooming gorgeously in mid-July right now.
+We have a limelight hydrangea with gorgeous pale lime-colored blossoms that bloom gorgeously in mid-July, usually through the end of the growing season.

 When Not to Deadhead Hydrangeas

 Avoid deadheading hydrangeas from August 1 and beyond.
-In fact, plan to deadhead hydrangeas and do any pruning immediately after they’ve finished flowering around this time.
+In fact, plan to prune hydrangeas in the springtime, according to the University of New Hampshire Extension.

 By late summer into the early fall, the shrubs should be forming buds for the next year’s blooms.